dominiks01/Basket-Splitter/Readme.md

 \quad \forall i : 0 \leq z_i \leq 1,
 $$

 * The condition of deliveries:

 $$
 \sum_{i=1}^{n} z_i \geq k
 \text{ ,where } n \text{ is the number of delivery options and } k \text{ is the maximum number of sets used.}
 $$

 ## MinSetCover
 This is classic reduction of SetCover Problem to ILP.
-Now to get MinCoverSet we need to optimize value of
+Now to get MinCoverSet, we need to optimize the value of

 $$
 min(\sum_{i=1}^{n} z_i)
 $$

-With this defined optimization problem, we can employ various optimization algorithms to find an acceptable solution
+With this defined optimization problem, we can employ various optimization algorithms to find an acceptable solution.
+For this task used algorithm was `The Two-Phase Simplex Method`

+# Dependencies
+* ``` implementation 'com.google.code.gson:gson:2.10.1' ```

+  A Java serialization/deserialization library to convert Java Objects into JSON and back

+* ``` implementation 'org.apache.commons:commons-math3:3.6.1' ```

+  The Apache Commons Math project is a library of lightweight, self-contained mathematics and statistics components